 The lift deposits you three floors below the observation balcony.
 There were stairs for that final part of the ascent.

 There was only one doorway to access the balcony and it was quite a squeeze as the incoming visitors met the outgoing.
 There were many apologetic smiles exchanged as we all seemed to be getting in each other’s way.

 If you’re claustrophobic don’t go onto the balcony.
 It’s quite narrow.
 Everyone is required to keep moving in the one direction – clockwise as it turned out.

-Despite hold-ups to the shuffle as people stopped to photograph the views below or pose for selfies, everyone was quite patient waiting for the rotation to get going again.
+Despite hold-ups to the shuffle as people stopped to snap their Istanbul pictures or pose for selfies, everyone was quite patient waiting for the rotation to get going again.

-The 360-degree views include the Bosphorus, the Golden Horn, the Hagia Sophia Museum, the Blue Mosque, Spice Market, the Galata Bridge and across to the Asian side of Istanbul.
+The 360-degree sights include the Bosphorus view, the Golden Horn, Hagia Sophia Museum, the Blue Mosque, Spice Market, the Galata Bridge and across to the Asian side of the city.
+A real historical places in Istanbul feast.
 You can see the constant flow of tour boats coming in and out of the bay.

-Just inside the observation balcony there’s a café in case the sight-seeing leaves you in need of refreshments and there’s also a restaurant one floor below.
+Just inside the observation balcony there’s a café, just in case the sight-seeing leaves you in need of refreshments.
+And there’s also the Galata kulesi restaurant one floor below.
 Within the Tower there’s also a helicopter simulation experience for 10TL.

-All in all, it was a great experience, visiting the Galata Tower, Istanbul.
+All in all, it was a great experience, visiting the Galata Tower, one of the fun things to do in Istanbul.
 After traipsing the streets below for a few days it was quite useful to get that overview from above.

 Galata Tower, Istanbul – A Few Useful Facts